All Episodes

 Correct, yes, sir.

-Page six of your testimony, you say the first thing you say is he asked what we could do to quote unquote lift the cloud, the general Russia investigation, and you responded that we were investigating the matter as quickly as we could, and that there would be great benefit if we didn't find anything to having done the work well.
+Page six of your testimony, you say, the first thing you say is he asked what we could do to quote-unquote lift the cloud, the general Russia investigation, and you responded that we were investigating the matter as quickly as we could and that there would be great benefit if we didn't find anything to having done the work well.

 And he agreed.

-So in essence, the president agreed with your statement that it would be great if we could have a investigation, all the facts came out, and we found nothing.
+So in essence, the president agreed with your statement that it would be great if we could have an investigation.

 So he agreed that that would be ideal, but this cloud is still messing up my ability to do the rest of my agenda.

-Is that an accurate assessment of the he said, and if some of my satellites did something wrong, it'd be good to find that out.
+He said, and if some of my satellites did something wrong, it'd be good to find that out.

 Well, that's the second part, and that is the satellites.

-I imagine by that he meant some of the other people surrounding his campaign did something wrong, it would be great to know that as well.
+He said, if one of my satellites, I imagine by that he meant some of the other people surrounding his campaign did something wrong, it would be great to know that as well.

-Yes, sir, that's what he said.
+That's what he said.

-So are those the other are those the only two instances in which that sort of back and forth happened where the president was basically saying, and I'm paraphrasing here, it's okay, do the Russian investigation.
+So are those the other, are those the only two instances in which that sort of back and forth happened where the president was basically saying, and I'm paraphrasing here, it's okay, do the Russian investigation.

 I hope it all comes out.

-I have nothing to do with anything Russia.
+I have nothing to do with anything, Russia.

 He asked for your loyalty, and you said you would be loyally honest.

-Honestly loyal, honestly loyal.
+Honestly loyal.

 By the way, you're aware that he said the exact same thing in the press the next day.